Raffian-moin/Codeforces-solutions/README.md

 Codeforces Solutions
-This repository is about Codeforces practice problems using Python from
+This repository is about Codeforces practice problems using Python.
+Aiming to improve problem solving skill.